Research for solar thermal power plants, for future solar fuels and CO2-free industrial processes

-In various projects, solar researchers at DLR and their cooperation partners in Jülich are testing new components and processes in order to further develop solar tower power plants.
-The aim of the research is to achieve higher temperatures and better efficiency in order to reduce electricity production costs, among other things.
-The focus is on mirror systems for directing and concentrating solar radiation, solar absorber and energy storage systems and their effective use, as well as theoretical and IT-supported analyzes and developments in the field of fluid mechanics and heat transfer.
+Solar researchers at DLR are testing new components and processes in Jülich to further develop solar tower power plants.
+The aim of the researchers is to reach higher temperatures and better efficiency in order to lower the electricity production costs.
+Their focus is on mirror systems for directing and concentrating solar radiation, solar absorber and energy storage systems and the effective use, as well as theoretical and computer-aided analyses and developments in the field of fluid mechanics and heat transfer.
 Depending on the development status and goal, individual components, functional groups or even a complete solar power plant system can be tested, evaluated and optimised.

 In addition, the DLR Institute for Future Fuels is investigating manufacturing processes for solar fuels such as hydrogen and the use of high-temperature solar heat for industrial processes.